amoftakhari/amoftakhari.github.io/pub.md

 ### Papers In Prepration/ Under Review
-**Moftakhari, A.**, Bourne, S., Novoselac, A. Cooling Load Comparison of Rooms Conditioned with Radiant Cooling Panels and All-Air HVAC Systems, for *Science and Technology for the Built Environment*.
+**Moftakhari, A.**, Bourne, S., Novoselac, A. Cooling Load Comparison of Rooms Conditioned with Radiant Cooling Panels and All-Air HVAC Systems,  *Science and Technology for the Built Environment*.

-**Moftakhari, A.**, Novoselac, A. Parametric Analysis of Cooling Load for Radiant Cooling Systems, for *Building and Environment*.
+**Moftakhari, A.**, Novoselac, A. Parametric Analysis of Cooling Load for Radiant Cooling Systems, *Building and Environment*.

-**Moftakhari, A.**, Novoselac, A. New Convection Correlations for Ceiling Fans in Rooms with Radiant and Air systems, for *Energy and Buildings*.
+**Moftakhari, A.**, Novoselac, A. New Convection Correlations for Ceiling Fans in Rooms with Radiant and Air systems, *Energy and Buildings*.

-**Moftakhari, A.**, Novoselac, A. New model for cooling load calculation of light radiant cooling panels, for *Applied Energy*.
+**Moftakhari, A.**, Novoselac, A. New model for cooling load calculation of light radiant cooling panels,  *Applied Energy*.

-**Moftakhari, A.**, Ippei, I., Novoselac, A. On Enhancing Cooling Capacity of Radiant Cooling Systems, for *Building and Environment*.
+**Moftakhari, A.**, Ippei, I., Novoselac, A. On Enhancing Cooling Capacity of Radiant Cooling Systems,  *Building and Environment*.

-**Moftakhari, A.**, Novoselac, A. Fundamentals of Cooling Load Calculation for Radiant Systems, for *Energy*.
+**Moftakhari, A.**, Novoselac, A. Fundamentals of Cooling Load Calculation for Radiant Systems, *Energy*.

-Barnaby, C., **Moftakhari, A.**, Novoselac, A. Modification of Heat Balance Method for Cooling Load Calculation of Radiant Systems in ASHRAE Load Calculation Toolkit, for *Journal of Building Performance Simulation*.
+Barnaby, C., **Moftakhari, A.**, Novoselac, A. Modification of Heat Balance Method for Cooling Load Calculation of Radiant Systems in ASHRAE Load Calculation Toolkit, *Journal of Building Performance Simulation*.

-Du, J., **Moftakhari, A.**, Novoselac, A. Heat Transfer Dynamics of Rooms with Radiant Floor and Ceiling Cooling Systems, for *Building Simulation*.
+Du, J., **Moftakhari, A.**, Novoselac, A. Heat Transfer Dynamics of Rooms with Radiant Floor and Ceiling Cooling Systems, *Building Simulation*.

 ### Technical Reports